flatypus/geonets/writeup.typ

 == Basic Probability

+#figure(
+  image("images/rainbolt.png", width: 60%),
-#figure(image("rainbolt.png", width: 60%), caption: [Distributions of features in Indonesia narrow down North Sumatra.])
+  caption: [Distributions of features in Indonesia narrow down North Sumatra.], )

 Here, a professional, in less than 10 seconds, combines his knowledge of palm tree plantations mostly being in Sumatra and Kalimantan, with the satellite dish pointing to a point near the equator, along with the tin roofs to narrow it down to north Sumatra.
 In probability terms, if the professional had noticed all of these things and was trying to pick a country, they would make the following decision:
 $